griffi-gh/nix-tizen-sdk/README.md

 This flake provides all packages available in snapshots found on
 <https://download.tizen.org/sdk/tizenstudio/official/snapshots/>

+This is supposed to be used in conjunction with `pkgs.symlinkJoin` to create a complete Tizen SDK environment needed for your task.

+The naming convention of auto-generated dist packages is as follows:

+`tizen-sdk.distribution.<distribution>.<snapshot>.<os>.<package>`

-For example, to fetch the Ubuntu 64-bit version of the `wearable-2.3-emulator-qemu-skins` package from `Tizen_Studio_5.6` snapshot (using the `official` distribution):
+For example, to build the Ubuntu 64-bit version of the `wearable-2.3-emulator-qemu-skins` package from `Tizen_Studio_5.6` snapshot (using the `official` distribution):